MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsubsection{Protein simulation in explicit solvent}

-Finally, we investigated the simulation of a fully solvated protein with MACE-OFF23.
-As a test case, we chose crambin, a 42 residue threonin storage protein containing four charged residues.
-This test goes well beyond what can typically be expected from a short-ranged force field trained on neutral species only.
+Finally, we investigated the simulation of a fully solvated protein with MACE-OFF.
+As a test case, we chose Crambin, a 42-residue threonin storage protein that contains four charged residues.
+This test goes significantly beyond what can typically be expected from a local force field trained on neutral species only.

-Using the \texttt{MACE-OFF23(S)} model, we first confirmed that the force field was indeed capable of simulating a large biomolecular system containing charged residues.
+Using the MACE-OFF24(M) model, we first confirmed that the force field was indeed capable of simulating a large biomolecular system containing charged residues.
 In particular, it has recently been shown that the FENNIX potential fails to simulate a solvated 28 residue peptide due to unphysical proton transfers involving charged residues~\cite{Ple2023fennix}.
-We confirmed that the protein backbone root-mean-square fluctuations relative to the minimized structure remained below 1~\AA{} for the duration of a 125~ps simulation, no bond breaking occurred, and secondary structure motifs remained intact.
+We confirmed that the root mean square fluctuations of the protein backbone relative to the minimized structure remained below 1~\AA{} for the duration of a 1~ns simulation, no bond breaking occurred and the secondary structure motifs remained intact ({\bf Figure S2}).
+We obtained a throughput of $3\times 10^5$ steps per day on a single NVIDIA A100 80GB GPU.

-We then probed the ability of \texttt{MACE-OFF23(S)} to capture the key vibrational modes of the system.
-To this end, we prepared a simulation box containing crambin in the high hydration state, i.e. fully solvated in explicit water, for a total of approximately 18,000 atoms.
-The power spectrum was calculated from a 125~ps simulation recorded at 1~fs resolution.
-Experimentally, this system has been well studied, and key THz-region vibrational modes have been assigned~\cite{woodsGlassyStateCrambin2014}.
-This system has also been investigated with the AMBER classical force field and the GEMS machine learning potential~\cite{unke2021spookynet, unke2022SpookyNet_bio_sim}, where in the latter case a bespoke model was trained to simulate crambin by augmenting a training set of small molecules with large fragments of the solvated protein taken from classical MD simulation and evaluated using DFT.
+We then investigated the ability of MACE-OFF24(M) to capture the key vibrational modes of the system.
+To this end, we prepared a simulation box containing crambin in the high-hydration state, that is, fully solvated in explicit water, for a total system size of approximately 18,000 atoms.
+The power spectrum was calculated from the final 125~ps of a 1.6 ns simulation recorded at 2~fs resolution, to match the simulation length and sampling frequency employed in Ref \cite{kabyldaMolecularSimulationsPretrained2024}.
+This system has also been investigated with the AMBER classical force field and several machine learned potentials, including GEMS and, more recently, SO3LR~\cite{unke2021spookynet, unke-gems-sciadv, kabylda2023efficient}.
+All three MLPs produce spectra in qualitative agreement with each other.
+The water peaks at 1640~cm\textsuperscript{-1} and 3200-3600~cm\textsuperscript{-1} are reproduced reasonably accurately, especially considering that no nuclear quantum effects are taken into account (Figure~\ref{fig:crambin_power_spec_hhs}).
+Furthermore, in the low frequency region, two peaks are identified in the power spectrum by GEMS, SO3LR and MACE-OFF24(M).
+The most obvious of these occurs at 60~cm\textsuperscript{-1} and corresponds to localized internal side chain fluctuations, while a peak at 220~cm\textsuperscript{-1} is due to specific configurations of water at the protein surface.